Two worlds collide in this recipe: the homesteading life of my Finger Lakes friends and the Food Network Star glitz and

 - 1/4 teaspoon salt

 - Snip the stems from the mushrooms and slice the mushrooms thinly, about 1/8 inches thick.
 Add the mushrooms to a large bowl.

 - Line a separate large bowl with paper towel.

 - Squeeze the limes and toss the lime juice with the mushrooms.
 Set aside while you prepare the coconut oil.

 - In a medium saucepan, add the coconut oil.
 Use a candy thermometer to check the oil is at 375 degrees.
 Or, add a cube of potato to the oil.
 When it begins to bubble, brown and float to the top, the oil is ready.

 - Add the mushrooms in 1 cup batches.
 The temperature of the oil will fall when you add the mushrooms, so make sure you are keeping an eye on the temperature.
 Some good signs are: the oil will froth when you add the mushrooms.
 It will then settle and the mushrooms will brown in 3-5 minutes.

-- Using a fine mesh sieve or a slotted metal spoon, transfer the mushroom chips to the paper-towel lined bowl.
+- Using a fine mesh strainer or a slotted spoon, transfer the mushroom chips to the paper-towel lined bowl.
 Fry the remaining mushrooms until they are all done.

 - Remove the paper towel from the bowl and toss the mushroom chips with the sugar, cayenne and salt.